About this Panel

 Vitamin E is an antioxidant and plays an important part in maintaining the nervous system.
 A very high vitamin E intake can cause vitamin K deficiency.

 Vitamin K plays an important role in blood coagulation, bone health and vascular health.
+For this test we measure and report serum vitamin K1 levels.

 Who is this panel for?